All Products

 Document Center

-AnalyticDB for MySQL Spark can read from and write to Hive data sources over the Thrift or Java Database Connectivity (JDBC) protocol.
-For security-sensitive environments, Kerberos authentication ensures that only authenticated clients can access the cluster and submit jobs.
-This topic uses the Hive service in E-MapReduce (EMR) as an example.
+Spark in AnalyticDB for MySQL allows you to access Hive data via the Thrift and JDBC protocols.
+You can also enable Kerberos authentication for a Hive data source to enhance data security.
+This ensures that only Kerberos-authenticated clients can access the cluster and submit jobs.
+This topic describes how to access a Hive data source using the Hive service of an E-MapReduce cluster as an example.

 Prerequisites